microsoftgraph/microsoft-graph-docs-contrib/concepts/entra-private-access-api.md

 ## Step 7: Enable Private DNS

+> [!NOTE]
-Note: This capability is only available for Quick Access applications
+> The capability is only available for Quick Access applications.

 ### Request